iconify/website/docs/libraries/tools/icon-set/info.md

 This property is part of `[type]IconSet` class in [Iconify Tools](../index.md).

 Property `[prop]info` contains icon set information in `[type]IconifyInfo` format.
-It includes icon set name, license, author information and some other data relevant when displaying icon set.
+It includes icon set name, license, author information and some other data relevant when displaying an icon set.

-If icon set does not have information block, value is `[type]null`.
+If an icon set does not have the information block, value is `[type]null`.

 You can write to property directly to update value.